Germany's 'climate cabinet' delays action again | DW | 30.05.2019

 Proposals on the table

-Representatives presented concrete proposals for reducing Germany's greenhouse gas emissions, but Schulze said Wednesday's meeting was only "the first step," noting, "we have a lot of work ahead of us."
+The representatives of the ministries presented concrete proposals for reducing Germany's greenhouse gas emissions, but Schulze said Wednesday's meeting was only "the first step," noting, "We have a lot of work ahead of us."
 She said the group will meet throughout the summer.

 Read more: Opinion: Germany's climate activism is full of hypocrisy

-Proposals put forth at the meeting included extending rebates for the purchase of electric cars, expansion of public transport and billions in tax breaks for building modernization.
+Proposals put forth at the meeting included extending rebates for the purchase of electric cars, expansion of public transport and billions in tax breaks for the modernization of buildings.

 Power of the automobile industry

-Transport Minister Andreas Scheuer of Merkel's Bavarian Christian Social Union (CSU) sister party placed great emphasis on the voluntary nature of any new measures, saying, "We want to allow, enable and make possible, not prohibit, ostracize and increase costs."
+Transport Minister Andreas Scheuer of the Christian Social Union (CSU), the Bavarian sister party of Merkel's Christian Democratic Union (CDU), attributed great importance to a voluntary nature of any new measures, saying, "We want to allow, enable and make possible, not prohibit, ostracize and increase costs."

 Read more: Germany: From leader to loser on climate protection?